mifi/reactive-video/README.md

 ### useAsyncRenderer

-A hook to get a `waitFor` function that must be used when you want the frame capture operation to be delayed due to an asynchronous task that needs to finish first.
+A hook used to get a `waitFor` function that must be used when you want the frame capture operation to be delayed due to an asynchronous task that needs to finish first.
 ```js
 const { waitFor } = useAsyncRenderer();
 waitFor(async () => {